adrn/gala/docs/tutorials/exp.rst

 Gala supports `EXP <https://exp-docs.readthedocs.io>`_ as a backend for representing flexible and time-dependent gravitational potentials, typically constructed from N-body simulation snapshots.
+This requires:

+#. building EXP,
-This requires building EXP, building Gala with EXP support, and then setting up a `~gala.potential.EXPPotential` object using the user's EXP config and coefficient files.
+#. building Gala with EXP support,
+#. and setting up a `~gala.potential.EXPPotential` object using the user's EXP config and
+    coefficient files.

 Note that EXP support currently requires building Gala (and EXP) from source.
 Additionally, this workflow has only been tested on Linux and MacOS with the setups seen